Gheorghe Mihail: Early life and career

+World War I

 In August 1916, immediately after Romania entered the war, he was sent in reserve to Cocioc outside Bucharest.
 The following month, his regiment was ordered to the Buzău Mountains.
 There, he distinguished himself in battle on a hillside; gravely wounded in his left foot, Mihail was transferred to a field hospital in Nehoiu.
 After five months of recuperation, he was dispatched to his regiment, then on leave near Vaslui.
 In April 1917, he was advanced to major and made battalion commander.
 In June, he was sent to the Nămoloasa area, remaining for over a month in the trenches, battle-ready.
 In mid-July, he received orders to proceed to the theatre of the impending Battle of Mărășești.
 Mihail's regiment suffered so many losses that it was reorganized as a single battalion under his command.
 On July 28, he was wounded in the left hip and evacuated to field hospitals in Tecuci, Vaslui and Iași.
 The following month, he was awarded the Order of Michael the Brave.
 Although still convalescing, in September he rejoined his comrades, who were on leave near Tecuci.
 Around Christmas, the battalion was sent to the front in Austrian Bukovina, remaining there until March 1918.
 In May, the troops were dispatched to the turbulent province of Bessarabia, occupying a stretch along the Dniester river, in the Rezina-Rîbnița area.
 In the summer of 1918, Mihail was called to Botoșani, where he was placed in command of a students' battalion from the local officers' school.
 He remained in this position until February 1919, after the end of the war.
 At that point, he was able to attend the Higher War School, completing its course in 1920, the same year he was made a lieutenant-colonel.